sanjay7724/ssh-brute-forcer/README.md

 # ssh-brute-forcer
-A Simple SSH bruteforcer written in python
+A Simple SSH bruteforcer written in python.
 Note: This project is still under development